yiochen/Pynote/README.md

         ]
     }

-## How to use it as a custom command
+## How to install it as a command line tool
-You may run the program after you pull it from this directory using

-    $ python <path to pynote.py>/pynote.py [arguments]

-But if you want to save some typing and run it as a custom command, it is actually very easy to do.
-You just need to make a alias.
-On Linux, do

-    $ echo "alias pynote='python <path_to_pynote.py>/pynote.py'" >> ~/.bash_aliases

- you should change the <path_to_pynote> to the absolute path of the repository directory.
-After that, restart the terminal and you will be able to do something like

-    $ pynote See, I can just run pynote -t alias "custom command"
+Just execute this install script under superuser mode.
+For example in ubuntu

+    $ sudo ./install

+Then you can run it like

+    $ pynote -n ./mynotebook This is my first note.